mp1994/mp1994.github.io/_posts/2022-09-05-preempt-patch.md

 patch -p1 < ../patch-*.patch
 ```

+The commands above use the regex wildcard `*` and thus will work independently of the version we are patching.

 ### 5- Configure the kernel
 First, we are going to copy our current configuration from the boot partition
 {% include codeHeader.html %}
 ``` bash
 cp -v /boot/config-$(uname -r) .config
 ```
-In the command above, $(uname -r) expands to the current kernel version (e.g., `5.4.0-124-generic` in my case) and copies it to the local file `.config`.
+In the command above, `$(uname -r)` expands to the current kernel version (e.g., `5.4.0-124-generic` in my case) and copies it to the local file `.config`.
 Now, we need to configure the kernel.
 Specifically, we need to set the preemption model to enable the full real-time capability.

 {% include codeHeader.html %}